Worlds of Power: Production

 Godin said that he would have liked to novelize the game Myst, a personal computer game, into a book.
 He said that "I think that stories never go out of style.
 I think we need a series like this now more than ever & kids need to learn the habit of reading" and that "I think the lesson of each book was that there is a hero in everyone.
-You just have to set it free."
+You just have to set it free".

 Editing of video game stories

 The Worlds of Power series omitted violent elements in the video games.
 Video game covers were adapted into the book covers after weaponry was omitted.
 For instance in Ninja Gaiden's cover, the dagger that Ryu Hayabusa held in front of him is no longer visible.
 In Metal Gear's cover, Solid Snake no longer holds his gun; 1up.com's Scott Sharkey said that without the gun, Snake was "making a vaguely masturbatory gesture."
 Within the texts, death and violence were not inflicted on humans.
 In the Blaster Master book, the bosses appearing like mutated animals are holographic projections placed on formless blobs.
 In the Metal Gear book, Snake—described as a "walking arsenal"—uses his guns only to pistol whip enemies.
 In the Ninja Gaiden book, Ryu Hayabusa's father—seemingly killed in the prologue of the game and said to be dead in earlier book chapters—is revealed as alive by the end of the book.
 In the Infiltrator book, an agent scheduled to be "voided" either has his memory wiped clean, receives exiling, or receives a demotion.
 In Bionic Commando, the protagonist's gun shoots "stun bullets" and the protagonist uses karate chops to disable enemies.
-Towards the end of that book, a clone of Adolf Hitler kills the enemy leader; the protagonist feels no sympathy since the leader was, as stated by 1up.com, "an evil man being eliminated by an even more evil man."
-In addition, overtly magical and occult references were omitted from the Before Shadowgate book.
+Towards the end of that book, a clone of Adolf Hitler kills the enemy leader; the protagonist feels no sympathy since the leader was, as stated by 1up.com, "an evil man being eliminated by an even more evil man".

 Godin described the editing as "stylistic in nature" and that he intended to "minimize the death" in the adapted games.
 He added that Scholastic asked him to remove witchcraft several years before the release of Harry Potter's first book, Harry Potter and the Sorcerer's Stone (Harry Potter and the Philosopher's Stone in the United Kingdom), which was published by Scholastic in the United States.